 Residents should update their personal details through one of the methods available here to receive SMS notifications once a traffic ticket is issued.
 Delay in payment of any ticket might result in doubling of the ticket amount.
 Travelers will need to pay any fines issued through this system before leaving the country; this may be possible at the airport but only during regular Saudi office hours.

-Temporary male visitors may drive on their U.S. driver's license.
+Temporary male visitors may drive using their U.S. driver's license.
 Foreign men employed in Saudi Arabia must obtain a local driver's license from the Department of Traffic Police.
-Women are not allowed to drive or ride bicycles on public roads.
+Women are not allowed to drive or ride motorcycles, bicycles, or any other type of vehicle on public roads.
 Article no. 42/3 of the Saudi Traffic Law states that a valid foreign or international driver’s license can be used for either a year or until the expiration date, whichever is closer.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Saudi Arabia's Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Saudi Arabia's air carrier operations.
 Further information may be found on the FAA safety assessment page.